remal-gradle-plugins/sonarlint/README.md

 1. `sonarLintProperties` - displays Sonar properties that can be configured via `sonarLint.sonarProperties`.
 2. `sonarLintRules` - displays all Sonar rules available, their description and their properties.

+## Node.js detection

+SonarLint requires Node.js of the version <!--property:minSupportedNodeJsVersion-->18.17.0<!--/property--> or greater to process <!--property:requiringNodeJsLanguagesString-->CSS, HTML, JavaScript, TypeScript, YAML<!--/property--> languages.

+If Node.js detection is enabled, the plugin tries to find a Node.js executable automatically.
+The detection algorithm is:

+1. Try to find a Node.js executable on $PATH
+2. Then try to download a Node.js executable from [the official website](https://nodejs.org/en/download)

+If Node.js is successfully detected, is will be used.

+If Node.js cannot be detected, <!--property:requiringNodeJsLanguagesString-->CSS, HTML, JavaScript, TypeScript, YAML<!--/property--> languages will be excluded.

+If OS or CPU architecture does not support official Node.js, the detection won't detect any executable.

+If there are no files requiring Node.js in the sources, Node.js detection will be skipped.

 # Migration guide